tchen01/tchen01.github.io/research/cg/current_research.md

 ## Avoiding communication

-I've already talked about [communication hiding](./communication_hiding_variants.html) variants of the conjugate gradient algorithm.
+I've already talked about some classic [communication hiding](./communication_hiding_variants.html) variants of the conjugate gradient algorithm.

+Recently, I have introduced ["predict-and-recompute"](../publications/predict_and_recompute.html) conjugate gradient varaints.
+These variants have similar parallelism to the standard communication hiding varaints, but better numerical properties.

 ### Blocked methods